What is a lymphatic drainage massage?

 What is the function of the lymphatic system?

 The lymphatic system is responsible for collecting the elements that become waste from the body.
 The lymph is a means of transport for eliminating various aspects, the most important: toxins, waste, dead blood cells, pathogenic organisms, and other products collected in the interstitial spaces of the organism or extracellular matrix (tissue that surrounds the cells).

 In addition, the lymphatic system has an important immune function since the lymph is made up of white blood cells, especially lymphocytes, acting as a barrier against infections.

-Lymphatic Drainage Massage Miami.
+Lymphatic Drainage Massage After Cosmetic Surgery.
 Do I need one?

 Among other benefits, we can cite widely:

 - More efficient healing from illness, injury, or surgery